tldr-pages/tldr/pages/common/dd.md

 `dd if=/dev/sda of=/dev/sdb`

-- Backi up a partition to a file:
+- Back up a partition to a file:

 `dd if=/dev/sda2 of=~/sdadisk.img`